devstress/FLINK.NET/README.md

 *   **Enhancing Technical Reputation:** Contributing a high-quality, Flink-inspired stream processing engine to the open-source .NET landscape can significantly enhance the technical reputation and leadership of contributing organizations and individuals.
 *   **Full Control and Customization:** Building Flink.NET from the ground up in .NET offers complete control over the architecture and implementation, allowing for fine-tuned customizations and optimizations tailored to specific .NET environments or performance characteristics.

-Flink.NET is not just about replicating Apache Flink in a new language; it''s about creating a first-class, .NET-native stream processing engine that empowers .NET developers and enriches the .NET open-source ecosystem.
+Flink.NET is not just about replicating Apache Flink in a new language; it's about creating a first-class, .NET-native stream processing engine that empowers .NET developers and enriches the .NET open-source ecosystem.

 ## System Design Overview

 Flink.NET is architected as a distributed stream processing system designed for scalability, fault tolerance, and exactly-once processing semantics.
-It draws inspiration from Apache Flink''s robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.
+It draws inspiration from Apache Flink's robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.

 ### Key Architectural Components